Nikolai10/EGIC/README.md

 ## Abstract

-We introduce EGIC, a novel generative image compression method that allows traversing the distortion-perception curve efficiently from a single model.
-Specifically, we propose an implicitly encoded variant of image interpolation that predicts the residual between a MSE-optimized and GAN-optimized decoder output.
-On the receiver side, the user can then control the impact of the residual on the GAN-based reconstruction.
-Together with improved GAN-based building blocks, EGIC outperforms a wide-variety of perception-oriented and distortion-oriented baselines, including HiFiC, MRIC and DIRAC, while performing almost on par with VTM-20.0 on the distortion end.
-EGIC is simple to implement, very lightweight (e.g. 0.18× model parameters compared to HiFiC) and provides excellent interpolation characteristics, which makes it a promising candidate for practical applications targeting the low bit range.
+We introduce EGIC, an enhanced generative image compression method that allows traversing the distortion-perception curve efficiently from a single model.
+EGIC is based on two novel building blocks: i) OASIS-C, a conditional pre-trained semantic segmentation-guided discriminator, which provides both spatially and semantically-aware gradient feedback to the generator, conditioned on the latent image distribution, and ii) Output Residual Prediction (ORP), a retrofit solution for multi-realism image compression that allows control over the synthesis process by adjusting the impact of the residual between an MSE-optimized and GAN-optimized decoder output on the GAN-based reconstruction.
+Together, EGIC forms a powerful codec, outperforming state-of-the-art diffusion and GAN-based methods (e.g., HiFiC, MS-ILLM, and DIRAC-100), while performing almost on par with VTM-20.0 on the distortion end.
+EGIC is simple to implement, very lightweight, and provides excellent interpolation characteristics, which makes it a promising candidate for practical applications targeting the low bit range.

 <div align=center>